robertkrimen/otto/README.md

 Set the property of the given name to the given value.

-An error will result if setting the property triggers an exception (e.g., read-only) or if there is an error during conversion of the given value.
+An error will result if setting the property triggers an exception (e.g. read-only) or if there is an error during conversion of the given value.

 ### func (Object) Value